Canonical connection on contact manifolds: Review of the canonical connection of almost K ahler manifold

 Now we describe one way of constructing the canonical connection on an almost complex manifold described in \cite[Theorem 3.4]{kobayashi-nomizu} which will be useful for our purpose of constructing the contact analog thereof later.
-This connection has its torsion which satisfies

-where $N$ is the Nijenhuis tensor of the almost complex structure $J$ defined as \beastar N(X, Y)= [JX, JY]-[X, Y]-J[X, JY]-J[JX, Y]. \eeastar In particular, the complexification $\Theta = \Pi' T_\C$ is of $(0,2)$-type.
+This connection has its torsion which satisfies $ N = 4 T $, where $N$ is the Nijenhuis tensor of the almost complex structure $J$ defined as $N(X, Y)= [JX, JY]-[X, Y]-J[X, JY]-J[JX, Y]$.
+In particular, the complexification $\Theta = \Pi' T_\C$ is of $(0,2)$-type.

-We now describe the construction of this canonical connection by following \cite{kobayashi-nomizu}.
-Let $\nabla^{LC}$ be the Levi-Civita connection (in fact, we can do it for any torsion free affine connection) of an almost Hermitian manifold $(M,g,J)$ and consider the tensor field $Q$ defined by \be 4 Q(X,Y) = (\nabla^{LC}_{JY}J) X + J((\nabla^{LC}_Y J) X) + 2J((\nabla^{LC}_XJ)Y) \ee for vector fields $X, \, Y$ on $M$.
-It turns out that when $(M,g,J)$ is almost K\"ahler, i.e., the two form $g(J\cdot, \cdot)$ is closed, the sum of the the first two terms vanish.